The cellular data networks that you use when you aren’t connected to a Wi-Fi network are getting faster and faster all the time.

 But this can lead to a lot of data usage, which you may wish to avoid.

-Our tutorial below will show you how ot turn off all cellular data on an iPhone if you don’t want to use any data at all.
+Our tutorial below will show you our how to turn off cellular data on iPhone steps if you don’t want to use any data at all.

 How to Disable Cellular Data on an iPhone